12 Things To Keep In Mind Before Traveling Alone As A Woman Anywhere In The World

 You don’t want to do anything that wouldn’t be a good idea in your hometown.
 A big point to note is women often get lulled into a false sense of security.

 Just because you’re in one of the safest countries in the world, doesn’t mean there isn’t a chance of crime.
 Make sure to still be a tad careful.

 Be on guard at bars and other drinking establishments

 Misuse of intoxication is a common problem that can be eradicated.
 Remain wary of drinks from strangers or men you don’t trust.
-They could contain ‘rape drugs’ or similar substances.
+They could contain ‘rape drugs’ and similar substances.

-Feel free to purchases gadgets that check for them, which include straws, cups, specific nail polishes, and a smart device.
+Feel free to purchases gadgets that check for these substances, like straws, cups, specific nail polishes, and a smart device.

 This marks the end of my article on how to travel alone as a woman in this day and age.
 I hope you liked it as much as I do.
 Please feel free to tell me what you think.